 The Book Thief, Markus Zusak

-Entering Grade 10 (Honors and College Prep) Students choose one:
+Incoming Grade 10 (Honors and College Prep) - Students choose one:

 Whistling Past the Graveyard, Susan Crandall